 Since I was focused on her, I pretended to scan the rest of the people but was not actually shooting.
 Not knowing whether she was looking or not I looked back in her direction, and before a blink of either her or my eye, I clicked the shutter.
 I got her!!!!!

 I smiled at her and reluctantly she gave me a half smile back as she knew at that moment that it was game, set, and match.

-Visit my website at: www.joebaraban.com, and be sure to check out my workshop schedule.
+Visit my website at: www.joebaraban.com, and check out my 2016 workshop schedule at the top of this blog as it becomes available.
 In conjunction with the Santa Fe Workshops, I’ll be leading a group to Cuba for the third time next March.
 Come join me in what I’ll guarantee you to be an amazing experience, and you’ll return home with memorable photos from a wonderful country.

-Don’t forget to send me a photo and question to: AskJoeB@gmail.com, and I’ll create a video critique for you.
+Keep those photos and questions coming into: AskJoeB@gmail.com, and I’ll create a video critique for you.